SINTEF-AppliedCompSci/MRST/README.md

 # Examples usage

-Copy the files to a folder in the MATLAB search path amd run the example scripts.
+Copy the files to a folder in the MATLAB search path and run the example scripts.

 # Dependencies